3cqs-coder/SymBot/docs/README.md

 	3. Change your `web_server` port to any unused server port such as 3001

 - Additional things to consider:
-	- If you are using Telegram for notifications you will likely need to create a new bot since Telegram only allows one connection per account
+	- If you are using Telegram, multiple instances can share one bot token for notifications — sending never conflicts.
+Telegram only allows a single command connection per bot, though, so if more than one instance needs to respond to interactive commands, create a separate bot for each; for alerts alone, one shared bot is fine
 	- If you are using pm2 or some other process manager, be sure to add the new SymBot instance there
 	- If you are using the same exchange / account credentials this will impact any rate limiting, connections, etc. the exchange imposes for all SymBot instances